-C ancreatic ductal adenocarcinoma (PDAC) is predicted to become the second-leading cause of cancer-related death within the next decade, with current 5-y survival rates reaching less than 5%.
-This poor prognosis is partly due to late diagnosis of this mostly nonsymptomatic disease at the metastatic stage, and mostly in the emergency medicine setting (1,2).
+Pancreatic ductal adenocarcinoma (PDAC) is predicted to become the second-leading cause of cancer-related death within the next decade, with current 5-year survival rates reaching less than 5%.
+This poor prognosis is partly due to late diagnosis of this mostly non-symptomatic disease at the metastatic stage, and mostly in the emergency medicine setting (1,2).
 Currently, the best probability for long-term survival is surgical resection.
-However, this is possible only when the disease is still in its early stages and confined to the pancreas.
+However, this is only possible when the disease is still in its early stages and confined to the pancreas.

-Radionuclide-based imaging agents for SPECT and PET are exquisitely sensitive tools, capable of detecting molecular markers associated with malignant tissue in vivo.
+Radionuclide-based imaging agents for single photon emission computed tomography (SPECT) and positron emission tomography (PET) are exquisitely sensitive tools, capable of detecting molecular markers associated with malignant tissue in vivo.
 The use of these targeted molecular probes has the potential to greatly improve the diagnosis of pancreatic cancer by enabling the detection of neoplastic transformation and providing functional and prognostic information about the disease.
-Radiotracers such as the fluorinated glucose analog 18F-FDG have proved able to detect PDAC, distinguish benign mass-forming lesions, and exclude patients with multiple and distant occult metastatic disease from nonbeneficial surgery (3).
-However, the use of 18F-FDG PET as an early diagnostic test is hampered by an inability to distinguish PDAC from chronic or autoimmune pancreatitis (4,5) or for evaluation in PDAC during chemo- or radiochemotherapy (6,7).
-Use of other PET imaging agents in pancreatic cancer patients, such as 18Ffluoromisonidazole and 18F-fluoro-3'-deoxy-3'-L-fluorothymidine, have produced mixed results, highlighting the need for alternative tools to assess prognosis and treatment response (8,9).
-Targeting more disease-specific molecular markers could therefore considerably aid in the early detection and characterization of pancreatic cancer lesions.
+Radiotracers such as the fluorinated glucose analogue 2-[18F]fluoro-2-deoxy-D-glucose ([18F]FDG) have proved able to detect PDAC, distinguish benign massforming lesions, and exclude patients with multiple and distant occult metastatic disease from nonbeneficial surgery (3).
+However, the use of $[^{18}F]FDG-PET$ as an early diagnostic test is hampered by an inability to distinguish PDAC from chronic/autoimmune pancreatitis (4,5), or for treatment evaluation in PDAC during chemo- or radiochemotherapy (6,7).
+Use of other PET imaging agents in pancreatic cancer patients, such as [18F]fluoromisonidazole and [18F]fluoro-3'-deoxy-3'-lfluorothymidine have produced mixed results, highlighting the need for alternative tools to assess prognosis and treatment response (8,9).
+Targeting more disease-specific molecular markers could therefore considerably aid in the early detection and characterisation of pancreatic cancer lesions.